snailtail/Advent-of-Code-2022/README.md

 - [- Day 13: Distress Signal -](./13.md)
 Holy snailfish dejavu Batman!
 Oh no...
 Not this again, I gave up on this last year.
 But as the day passes I start thinking that perhaps Pythons `eval()` is my friend?
 Going to try for step 1 at least.
+`eval()` really helped to parse the input into something manageable!
+Step 1 was challenging to get the logic correct.
+In the end it became some morphed recusion thingy of a method that performs the actual comparisons.
+For step 2 it gets a lot worse, how the heck do you sort that entire list...?
+I wish I had some sort of way (hehe, pun intended) to use the `compare()` method for sorting..!